 Types of Wind

 Introduction

-Wind is the movement of air caused by differences in atmospheric pressure.
-It plays a significant role in shaping weather patterns, climate, and ecosystems.
+Wind is the movement of air from one place to another, mainly caused by differences in atmospheric pressure.
+It is a important factor that influencing weather phenomenon, climate and affecting ecosystems.

+Types of Wind